macsleep/gamepad/Readme.md

 # SBus Gamepad

 ## Description
 This is software for a USB dongle to use a FrSky Taranis wirelessly with PC simulators like FPVFreerider or RC-Airsim.
 On the USB side there is a Teensy 2.0 with an eight bit atmega32u4 CPU.
 And the receiver is a FrSky XM with sbus output.
 The Teensy reads the sbus signal of the receiver via UART and then presents that data as a USB HID gamepad to the computer.
 To read the sbus signal the Teensy needs an inverter in form of a simple transistor.
+Please see <a href="https://github.com/macsleep/gamepad/tree/master/docs">docs</a> directory for more details.

 ## Hardware
 * Teensy 2.0
-	* available here: <a href=https://www.pjrc.com/>PJRC</a>
+	* available here: <a href="https://www.pjrc.com/">PJRC</a>
 * FrSky XM Receiver
-	* available here: <a href=https://www.frsky-rc.com>FrSky</a>
+	* available here: <a href="https://www.frsky-rc.com/">FrSky</a>
 * A transistor to invert the sbus signal for the Teensy
-	* please see the schematic in "docs" folder for details

 ## Software
 * AVR 8-bit gcc tool chain
-	* available here: <a href=http://www.microchip.com>Microchip</a>
+	* available here: <a href="http://www.microchip.com/">Microchip</a>
 * HalfKey Loader teensy_loader_cli
-	* available here: <a href=https://www.pjrc.com/>PJRC</a>
+	* available here: <a href="https://www.pjrc.com/">PJRC</a>
-* Dean Camera's excellent **L**ightweight **U**SB **F**ramework for **A**VRs
+* Dean Camera's excellent **L**ightweight **U**SB **F**ramework for **A**VRs (LUFA)
-	* available here: <a href=http://www.fourwalledcubicle.com/>Four Walled Cubicle</a>
+	* available here: <a href="http://www.fourwalledcubicle.com/">Four Walled Cubicle</a>

 ## Build
 * Clone or download the firmware